cn0047/stash/ed/elasticsearch/README.md

 #### Versioning

 Internally, Elasticsearch has marked the old document as deleted and added an entirely new document.
-The old version of the document doesn’t disappear immediately, although you won’t be able to access it.
+The old version of the document doesn't disappear immediately, although you won't be able to access it.
 Elasticsearch cleans up deleted documents in the background as you continue to index more data.

 #### Analyzers